mastaehe/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   stop    Stops training on the specified BRAIN.
 ```

-`bonsai train` has no funtionality itself.
+`bonsai train` has no functionality itself.
 It will output the help to guide you to start, status, or stop training.

 ## bonsai train start